The 5 Best Zinc Supplements for Immune and Metabolism Support

 That includes supporting your immune system, healing wounds, DNA and protein synthesis and more.
 This nutrient also plays an important role in your senses of taste and smell, according to the Mayo Clinic.

-One of the reasons zinc supplements have become so popular is because the mineral also plays a role in your immune health, according to the Mayo Clinic.
-Taking zinc lozenges or syrup within 24 hours after the onset of symptoms has been shown to reduce the length and severity of a cold, according to a February 2015 review in BMC Family Practice.
+One of the reasons zinc supplements have become so popular is because of the mineral's role in immune health, according to the Mayo Clinic.
+Taking zinc lozenges or syrup within 24 hours after the onset of symptoms has been shown to reduce the length of a cold, according to a February 2015 review in BMC Family Practice.

 Advertisement